pipilu89/haikou-banana-hostel/pages/index.md

 {% include card.html text="Book a room directly with us and pay no booking fees!" header="Book a Room" btn-text="Learn More" btn-link="book.html" %}

+{% include card.html text="Important info about mobile apps and payments in Hainan" header="First Time to China?" btn-text="Learn More" btn-link="first-time-in-china.html" %}

 </div>

 ## Hainan Travel Guides